 Yellowhead County MDP Robb ASP (k) Servicing Methods Identification Require development proposals to articulate the method by which the development will be serviced, including sewage, water, transportation and stormwater.
 Plans should include a discussion which identifies the impact of the proposed development on the capacities of the respective infrastructure systems.
-The Robb ASP's implementation plan recommends the preparation of a list of technical documents that are required to support subdivision applications.
-(I) FireSmart Certain of the Hamlets are very close to the forest and should be cognizant of forest fire danger.
-Refer to "FireSmart: Protecting Your Community from Wildfire" in efforts to minimize the risk of wildfire in the wildland /urban interface.
-6.5.14 Robb - Policies cognizant of forest fire danger.
-Refer to "FireSmart: Protecting Your Community from Wildfire" in efforts to minimize the (a) Robb - Poincies (a) Robb Area Structure Plan Support the implementation of the Land Use Concept as adopted in the Robb Area Structure Plan.
+The Robb ASP's implementation plan recommends the preparation of a list of technical documents that are required to support subdivision applications. be cognizant of forest fire danger.
+Refer to "FireSmart: Your Community from Wildfire" in efforts to minimize the (a) Robb Area Structure Plan Support the implementation of the Land Use Concept as adopted in the Robb Area Structure Plan.
 The Robb ASP proposes a new land use concept that future development will be required to conform with. (b) Lower Robb Discourage development in Lower Robb due to servicing constraints.
 Development is focused in serviceable areas, which are the lands located in Upper Robb. (c) Appropriate Land Uses Encourage residential infill development, tourist oriented hospitality services, commercial and recreation development in Robb.
 The Robb ASP land use concept supports a variety of land uses that encourage infill, tourist-oriented services, commercial, and recreation development. (d) Inappropriate Land Uses Discourage intensive industrial development in Robb.
 While existing industrial uses are identified in the land use concept, future industrial uses are not intended to be intensive. (g) Enlargement of Lots Consider the enlargement of existing residential lots to provide increased opportunities to improve on-site services.
 The Robb ASP supports the development of housing forms of a variety of types and sizes.
 The flexibility is intended to support enlarging existing residential lots, as required.